Authors: Dr. Athanasios Pallis and Dr. Theo Notteboom

-The true test of commitment to customer satisfaction is how the port responds when mistakes are made or poor customer service.
-The complaint may arise because the business has not delivered on the promises made in marketing communications.
+The true test of commitment to customer satisfaction is how the port responds when mistakes are made or there is poor customer service.
+A complaint may arise because the business has not delivered on the promises made in marketing communications.
 Labor strikes in ports or severe delays due to operational issues are typical events triggering poor customer service.
 When assessing poor performance, the reality is conditioned by customer perception.
 Three major types of service failures exist:

 - Failures of the core business where there have been inadequate responses to service delivery system errors.

 - Poor or no responses to customer needs and requests.

 - Unsatisfactory employee behavior such as being abusive, poor attitudes, being discriminatory, and not considering cultural norms.

 A recovery from poor service delivery can convert even frustrated customers into loyal customers.
 Companies should invest in implementing problem-solving, and follow-up on service recovery strategies since both significantly enhance corporate image.
 However, the opportunity for service recovery is sometimes missed because employees are not empowered or have insufficient training to address the error in a timely and appropriate manner.

 Observant ports can detect potential defectors early in the process.
 There are several indicators that a customer might defect:

 - The flow of customer data slows down.

 - Plans for future work become progressively shorter-term.

 - One or more of the products or services are discontinued.